SIDN/NTPinfo/README.md

 - **Backend API**: [http://127.0.0.1:8000](http://127.0.0.1:8000)

 > Make sure ports `5173` (frontend) and `8000` (backend) are not in use before starting the containers.

+### Other matters to consider:

+- On the `docker-entrypoint.sh` file the backend server runs with multiple workers, and because of that the logs for the server were moved to the `app/logs/access.log` file in the docker container of the back-end component.

 ## Contributing